cyverseuk/Documentation/README.md

 Following the introductory part the JSON file lists inputs and parameters.
 A good documentation about the available fields and their usage can be found <a href=http://agaveapi.co/documentation/tutorials/app-management-tutorial/app-inputs-and-parameters-tutorial/>here</a>.
 In the `ontology` field a list of IRI for topic and operation branches of the <a href=http://www.ebi.ac.uk/ols/ontologies/edam>EDAM ontology</a> has to be specified to properly categorize the App.
 If `details.showArgument` (boolean) is set to `true`, it will pass `details.argument` before the value (e.g. if we want to pass to command line `--kmer 31`).
-Note that the argument is prepended without spaces (so usually we want to add one in the string)!!
+Note that the argument is put before the value without spaces (so usually we want to add one in the string)!!
 `value.validator` can supply a check on the format of the submitted value as a <a href=http://perldoc.perl.org/perlre.html>perl formatted regular expression</a>. (**pay particular attention to the escapes**) Example case: JSON `value.type` doesn't provide a distinction between integers and floating point, but just `number`.
 To check the input is an integer we may use `"validator": "^\d*$"`.
 The same field also allow to accept just even/odd numbers, set a maximum value, etc.
 We usually don't want the user to work in a folder that is not the set working directory, so if the program run by the App has a `--output_directory` option (or similar) we may want to add a validator to be sure that the string doesn't start with '/', or just hide it and give a default name (e.g. `ouput`).